Highway Safety Improvement Program

 Policy

-The policy for this program is outlined in IDOT's HSIP Policy: Safety 1-06.
-Policy quick links (bookmarks) are provided below for your convenience.
+The policy for this program is outlined in IDOT's HSIP Policy: Highway Safety Improvement Program (HSIP) Guidelines.

 Local HSIP

-Applications for the Fiscal Year 2027 solicitation will be accepted until Friday, June 20, 2025.
-See the FY27 Local HSIP Circular for complete details
+Applications for Fiscal Year 2028 will open in the Spring of 2026.
+See the FY27 Local HSIP Circular to prepare.

 Example Applications